Vaseux-Bighorn National Wildlife Area

 More information is provided on Vaseux-Bighorn NWA in the summary table below.

-More information on access and permitting for Vaseux-Bighorn NWA can be obtained by contacting the Environment Canada regional office.
+More information on access and permitting for Vaseux Bighorn NWA can be obtained by contacting the Environment and Climate Change Canada regional office.

 |Reason for creation of protected area||Historic: protection of critical winter range for California Bighorn Sheep.|